GSA/sinwebapp/README.md

 ## Local

-1. Open the <i>local.env</i> file in project's root directory and verify the following variable is set,
+1. The <i>docker-compose.yml</i> sets up the local application automatically.
+It reads in the <i>local.env</i> file and sets the environment for the application.
+Open the <i>local.env</i> file in project's root directory and verify the following variable is set,

 > ENVIRONMENT=local

 This will be loaded into the <i>settings.py</i> configuration file and allow certain settings to be parsed for their respective environments, <i>local</i> or <i>cloud</i>.
 Note in the <i>manifest.yml</i> for CloudFoundry, an environment variable is set,